I1820/Aolab.LAN.Agent/README.md

 [![Codacy Badge](https://img.shields.io/codacy/grade/2f9b3cc824ba40cc8b58f1596a08d49d.svg?style=flat-square)](https://www.codacy.com/project/i1820/Core.RPi/dashboard)

 ## Introduction
-Improved 18.20 Raspberry Pi Plugin.
-You can use it in order to create I1820 Applications for your IoT environment that runs on Raspberry Pi platform.
+I1820 platform agent library with LAN protocol and Aolab model. you can use this library in order to implement application that sends and receives data by LAN protocol and based on Aolab model with I1820.
+This library in python so it will be easy to use it on Raspberry Pi.

-## SubProjects
+## Projects
 ### Goldoon
 - Author: Iman Tabrizian